TrangPham/django-admin-confirm/admin_confirm/tests/README.md

 So if you want to include this package in your production codebase, be aware that AdminConfirmMixin works best with simple unmodified ModelAdmins.

+# Probable Issues

+These are some areas which might/probably have issues that are not currently tested.
+Use at your own risk!

+- [ ] Saving file/image changes on inlines when confirming change on parent model

 ## Save Options

 - [x] Save